 - There is no going back.
 The grantor can no longer make changes to the trust or dissolve it.
 There are no longer any legal claims on the trust’s principal or its income or earnings.

 - Protects assets from a legal judgment against you.
 Putting assets in an irrevocable trust can protect those assets from a lawsuit.
 This is very advantageous for professions that are often subject to lawsuits for negligence or claims.
-For example, doctors, accountants, architects, lawyers, among others.
+For example, doctors, accountants, architects, and lawyers, among others.

 - The language of the trust agreement does matter.
 If you need nursing home care or home care, you should be aware that state and federal Medicaid laws have strict requirements related to trusts.
 If a trust does not meet regulatory standards it could become vulnerable in determining Medicaid eligibility.